 As part of the Certificate III in Individual Support (Disability) there is a mandatory requirement to obtain practical placement.
 Students often find placement hard to source and difficult to manage.
 Because of this, ONCALL Training College leverages our industry-based contacts to coordinate work placement for students where they will complete 120 hours.

 This practical placement will not only assist in developing work-ready skills, but will also help to consolidate the skills and knowledge for some units.

-If you require assistance with work placement, please contact the college.
+If you require assistance finding work placement, please fill out the form below:

 This qualification requires a basic understanding and use of computers and the internet.
 Support will be provided as required to develop the student’s skills.

 All students are required to wear enclosed shoes and appropriate work clothing.

 The Assessment methods used in the assessments are:

 - Knowledge Questions

 - Portfolio of Evidence